Support hotline:

 In industrial use, there are exoskeletons for very heavy loads.
 These differ from normal back systems in that they are firmly anchored to the objects, the arms are rigid or provide a support plate.

-We can recommend Atlas, Muscle Upper, Auxivo Carry and Apogee.
+We can recommend Atlas, Muscle Upper and Auxivo Carry.

 At the moment, there are three industry leaders as sitting support options.
 With exoskeletons for sitting activities, the user can see and walk around with them, as well as sit stably without straining the legs.
 Seated exoskeletons are suitable for prolonged sedentary work activities, for example farrier, orthopedic master, in assembly and construction.
 Leading are Noonee and LegX.